ZhangYizhe/DNADigitalDataStorage/Experiment of Coding for DNA Data Storage.md

-# Experiment of Forward Error Correction for DNA Data Storage
+# Experiment of Coding for DNA Data Storage

 > According to use JavaScript to complete data convert.